M-Sweeney/Duet_FE/README.md

 ## Post-MVP Ideas

-- Add auth
+- Add replies to comments (converstations)
-- Add the ability to connect
+- Add the ability to connect and show your connections
+- Add the ability to like comments (conversations)

 ## Sources